Loading...

 Renewal Required Every 10 years Passport only

-• You can freely live and work anywhere in the EU
+• You can live and work anywhere in the European Union

 Conclusion